ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 ![bar-nova](/website/img/blog/bar-nova.gif)

-After running the nuxt application again we'll the Micro-frontend views rendered navigating from one page to other.
-We'll to test the lazy loading feature next.
+After running the nuxt application again we'll see the views are rendered navigating from one page to other.
+We'll test the lazy loading feature next.

 ## Lazy Loading

 Lazy loading is enabled automatically using webpack in production mode.
-The webpack plugin adds a `nova-lazy-load` script in the built app.
-Behind scenes this script listen the `NovaMount` event emitted by Nova Bridge in order to load the JavaScript bundle necessary to mount the requested view.
+The plugin adds a `nova-lazy-load` script in the built app.
+Behind scenes this script listen the `NovaMount` event emitted by Nova Bridge in order to load the JavaScript bundle that mounts the requested view.

 Build nuxt application: